 Maybe, see above.
 Meeting prior to crafting the proposal and gaining insight into the success of previous applications is helpful.
 In addition, Doug can provide a project map and feedback.

 Yes.
 Project mapping has shown that it enhances the visual connection to the planning process, aids proposal writing and is a valued medium of communication for the reviewers.

 The main tool used is Microsoft Visio.
 It is a flow-charting software.
 There are alternatives like Smart Draw that is available in a downloadable version or online version.
 Doug will still be using Visio to draw.
 Using PowerPoint is not recommended, as it can be cumbersome to use for this purpose.

-In order to make sure all the maps are visually consistent, Doug will transform any hand drawn or otherwise-created map into Visio.
-This harmonizes the maps and Doug can make suggestions to help you organize the map where applicable.
+In order to make sure all the maps look visually the same, Doug will transform any hand drawn or other created map into Visio.
+This harmonizes and also Doug can make suggestions to help you organize the map, where applicable.